Tui Manu'a Matelita: Reign

 After the death of Tui Manu'a Alalamua, the paramount title was left vacant and disputed.
 An election took place in the faletolu, the council which traditionally decided on the next Tui Manu'a.
 The two candidates were Matelita and Taofi, a son of Tui Manu'a Tauveve.
-The anoalo led by Arthur Paʻu Young weighed in in favor of Matelita.
+The anoalo led by Arthur Paʻu Young spoke in favor of Matelita.
 The decision was not accepted initially by the main line of the Tui Manu'a, but Taofi conceded to Matelita and she became the new paramount chief of the group, ascending to the title on 1 July 1891.
 She was crowned in a traditional ceremony consisting of feasting, offering of food, kava drinking in the days before and after 13 July 1891.

 During her tenure, she primarily filled a ceremonial role and resided on the main island of Ta'ū.
 In 1895, she gave a speech consecrating a new church.
 Contemporary and posthumous European and American accounts of her life portray her as a mere figurehead and as a white queen of the South Seas.
 Matelita never married because she would not marry any of the eligible native chieftains and no other men were regarded as having the proper rank to marry her.